biomarkersParkinson/paradigma/CONTRIBUTING.md

 If you are reporting a bug, please include:

-* Your operating system name and version.
+* Your operating system name and version
+* Python version
-* Any details about your local setup that might be helpful in troubleshooting.
+* Any details about your local setup that might be helpful in troubleshooting
-* Detailed steps to reproduce the bug.
+* Detailed steps to reproduce the bug

 ### Fix Bugs

-Look through the GitHub issues for bugs.
-Anything tagged with "bug" and "help wanted" is open to whoever wants to implement it.
+Look through the [GitHub issues](https://github.com/biomarkersParkinson/paradigma/issues) for bugs.
+Anything tagged with `bug` or `help wanted` is open to whoever wants to implement it.

 ### Implement Features

-Look through the GitHub issues for features.
-Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.
+Look through the [GitHub issues](https://github.com/biomarkersParkinson/paradigma/issues) for features.
+Anything tagged with `enhancement` or `help wanted` is open to whoever wants to implement it.

 ### Write Documentation